flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/in-person/academic-english.md

   * Language Extension Day (LED) activities once per term, encouraging students to use English in new settings and contexts.

   * Readers and novels to increase reading comprehension and understanding of American culture (for High Beginner and above).

-  * Access to college computer facilities, libraries and labs.

   * Access to numerous free activities and specially priced excursions.